NormalNvim/NormalNvim.github.io/docs/installation.md

 ```

 ## Optional dependencies
-This is only necessary if you installed NormalNvim by cloning manually.
+This is only necessary if you installed NormalNvim by cloning manually
+instead of using the installer.
 [To unlock all features you will have to install the dependencies](https://github.com/NormalNvim/NormalNvim/wiki/dependencies).

 ![NormalNvim screenshot](/img/screenshots/installation/NormalNvim.webp)